Work Out Online with Scott Herman Fitness

 There are a million excuses for not hitting the gym.
 Newcomers feel intimidated.
 Seasoned exercisers hate fighting for a good machine.
 Memberships are expensive.
 If those laments sound familiar, New England online fitness guru Scott Herman should be on your radar.

-A Gold’s Gym employee throughout high school and college, Herman, who currently lives in Salem, N.H., fell into making fitness videos after appearing in The Real World: Brooklyn¬†in 2009.
+A Gold’s Gym employee throughout high school and college, Herman, who currently lives in Salem, New Hampshire, fell into making fitness videos after appearing in The Real World: Brooklyn in 2009.
 “After living in the city for six or seven months, I just started to really miss the gym environment, being in the gym and helping people,” Herman says.
 “So I decided I would start maybe making some YouTube videos just to get back into it.”

 And though Herman’s programs have certainly garnered him some recognition, he says the best part about being an online fitness presence is building a community.
 “It’s cool to have a large community, but it’s way cooler to have a community of fans that aren’t just fans, they’re more like family,” he says.
 “Everyone’s there to kind of help each other and get along and push each other to reach their goals.
 There’s not too many places online you can go for that.”